kivy/kivy/doc/sources/guide/lang.rst

 --------------

 There are two ways to load Kv code into your application:

 - By name convention:

-  Kivy looks if there is a Kv file with the same name as your App class in lowercase,  minus "App" if it ends with 'App'.
+  Kivy looks for a Kv file with the same name as your App class in lowercase,  minus "App" if it ends with 'App'.
 E.g::

     MyApp -> my.kv.

   If this file defines a `Root Widget` it will be attached to the App's `root` attribute and used as the base of the application widget tree.

 - :obj:`~kivy.lang.Builder`:
-  you can tell kivy to directly load a string or a file.
+  You can tell Kivy to directly load a string or a file.
 If this string or file defines a root widget, it will be returned by the method::

     Builder.load_file('path/to/file.kv')